New year, new goals. It's time to plan and to start working on achieving your dreams. Because one of my favourite quotes is

 Leucine is one of the essential amino acids and for those who want to build muscle, it is probably one of the most important amino acids.
 Leucine gives the signal for muscle protein synthesis (tells your body that you need to build muscle now).
 To maximize your muscle gains you need to reach a certain leucine threshold.
 If you are young, then 1 g leucine per meal should be enough to set the signal for maximal muscle protein synthesis.

 Side note: Young is relative.
 Elderly individuals are defined in many research papers as people who are 65 years of age and older.
-For elderly individuals, the required leucine amount for maximal muscle gain can go up to 3.2 g protein per meal.
+For elderly individuals, the required leucine amount for maximal muscle gain can go up to 3.2 g leucine per meal.
 However, some researchers questioned if the leucine threshold increases with age or with decreasing activity.
 Some research suggests that elderly individuals who are active show a similar response when it comes to muscle protein synthesis initiation as young individuals.

 Vegan protein sources contain fewer leucine than animal protein sources (6-8% vs 8-11% leucine).
 This is another point why vegans who want to gain muscle should eat more protein.
 According to my calculations a meal containing 33 g protein should be enough to maximize muscle protein synthesis for a vegan (for an omnivore less than 20 g protein per meal).